Accessibility: what is it and why should we address it?

 Saving a spreadsheet document

-You may need to add some information to your document to ensure it meets the accessibility regulations.
+You will need to add some information to your document to ensure it meets the accessibility regulations.

 You should also take care with file names.